anirudhsevugan/simpliplay-android-example-fork/README.md

 ## Media3 Demo (Very Early Demo)
 > [!WARNING]
-> This version is an early Kotlin demo that doesn't support media URLs or files, and serves as a demo in its purest form.
+> This version that doesn't support media URLs or files, and serves as a demo in its purest form.
 This version is **no longer supported**, and will not recieve updates on further notice.

 The Media3 Demo was built in Android Studio using Kotlin, and uses the [Media3 Player](https://github.com/akhorasani/Media3Player) app by [@akhorasani](https://github.com/akhorasani) as a base for all Media3 support, and uses the traditional INTENT methods for URL redirects in Kotlin.